 There’s no question that weddings are expensive and that we’d all prefer to spend more time enjoying the day itself to worrying about how much that buttonhole flower cost.
 There are quite a few things you can do to keep down your wedding costs and make your day magical, memorable and affordable, all at the same time.
 Here are some of our favourite ideas.

-The venue is probably your biggest expense, not to mention one of the most important parts of your day to organise.
-If you don’t mind having your wedding in the off season, which is usually anytime outside the months of April to September, then you may be able to afford the venue of your dreams.
-Many venues slash their costs to below 50 percent that of peak season prices, meaning you’ll be able to get much more for your money if you’re willing to brave the chill and have a November wedding, for example.
-You can go one step further and have a weekday wedding, as venues push down prices to drive business.
+The venue is probably your most significant expense, not to mention one of the most critical parts of your day to organise.
+If you don’t mind having your wedding in the offseason, which is usually anytime outside April to September, then you may be able to afford the venue of your dreams.
+Many venues slash their costs to below 50 per cent compared to peak season prices, meaning you’ll be able to get much more for your money if you’re willing to brave the chill and have a November wedding, for example.
+You can go one step further and have a weekday wedding as venues push down prices to drive business.
 You might be able to get a few extras thrown in too.
 Just be sure to give your guests plenty of notice so they can book time off work as necessary.

-It might sound strange to want a second hand dress, ring and decorations, but bear with us!
-Vintage rings are often cheaper than brand new, not to mention they can be much more unique, original and may have a romantic history behind them.
-This includes engagement rings, where you can get better gemstones and designs at half the cost of new.
-Second hand wedding dresses are becoming very popular due to their low cost.
-They’re usually as good as new and may be in a design that’s no longer made.
+It might sound strange to want a second-hand dress, ring and decorations, but bear with us!
+Vintage rings are often cheaper than brand new ones, not to mention they can be much more unique and may have a romantic history behind them.
+This includes engagement rings, where you can get better gemstones and designs at half the cost of new ones.
+Second-hand wedding dresses are becoming very popular due to their low cost.
+They’re usually as good as new and may be in a design that is no longer made.
 Decorations and centrepieces can be scoured from free online listing sites, as well as charity shops and car boots.

-Being savvy with your flowers and food can bring you big savings on your wedding day.
+Being savvy with your flowers and food can bring you significant savings on your wedding day.
 Make sure the flowers you choose are in season, as some flowers can be up to 10 times more expensive than others, mainly due to being imported from abroad.
-Choosing a buffet dinner over a sit down meal is another way to save money, and doesn’t have to feel cheap.
-You can often get a decadent buffet feast for the same cost as a budget sit down meal, so research catering options to find good deals here.
+Choosing a buffet dinner over a sit-down meal is another way to save money and doesn’t have to feel cheap.
+You can often get a decadent buffet feast for the exact cost as a budget sit down meal, so research catering options to find good deals here.